SJersin/Q-Bort/README.md

 <ul><li>
   Re-pings the last pulled group with a provided message.
   <ul><li>
-    Ex: recall This is an after thought.
+    Ex: +recall This is an after thought.
   </ul></li>
 </ul></li>